 Developmental science commonly asserts that adversity-exposure during development reduces cognitive performance, an assumption built on decades of empirical findings (Duncan et al., 2017; Farah et al., 2006; Hackman et al., 2010, 2014; McLaughlin et al., 2019; Raby et al., 2015).
 In recent years, however, adaptation-based frameworks, rooted in the idea that adversity might enhance certain abilities, have complimented this work—and it is gaining traction (Ellis et al., 2017, 2020; Frankenhuis, Young, et al., 2020; Frankenhuis & de Weerth, 2013; Frankenhuis & Nettle, 2020).
 Since its inception, the goal of adaptation-based frameworks has been to inspire a more well-rounded view of adversity and its influence on abilities—one that incorporates both the struggles and strengths of people from disadvantaged backgrounds (Frankenhuis & de Weerth, 2013).
 As it develops, the core task of adaptation-based research is to “uncover a high-resolution map of specific cognitive abilities that are enhanced as a result of growing up under high-adversity conditions” (Ellis et al., 2017, p.
 562).

-To illustrate this map, research has used confirmatory study designs, which has gleaned useful insights.
+To illustrate this map, researchers have used confirmatory study designs, which has gleaned useful insights.
 Yet, to cultivate growth in an emerging research program—where there is little known and much to learn—we must not dig too deep, too fast.
 Without complimentary approaches, exclusive use of confirmatory designs can create tunnel vision and miss new insights.
 In this paper, we use a complimentary approach to confirmatory research: principled exploration.
 Our broad goal is to contribute to drawing our map of adversity-shaped abilities.
 Our specific goal is to document adversity-shaped cognitive profiles in standard cognitive assessment.
 This allows us to identify possible drivers of reduced overall performance and map out sets of ‘intact’ abilities.
 To do so, we draw on the essential features of adaptation-based frameworks and use them to drive our exploration into new territory and to re-map familiar ground.

 Essential Features and Empirical Insights from Adaptation-based Frameworks